-Outcome Skill Elaboration Communicating To formulate strategies and make decisions in this program, students need to listen to peers' ideas and apply effective verbal communication skills within their group.
-Interpersonal Preventing and managing conflict During the program there may be conflicting ideas and strategies, therefore students will need to learn to suspend their judgements or defend their ideas assertively. skills Cooperating and collaborating in groups Students are responsible for a specific role within the group and therefore need to contribute to achieve the group's overall goal.
-Students may need to consider others opinions, offer opinions or advice, adapt their communication skills and encourage others, to contribute to the overall effectiveness of the group.
-Leading, initiating and facilitating Students are encouraged to support and encourage others through challenges and/or predicaments by providing advice or suggestions and displaying positive behaviour.
-Knowledge and understandings Ways to keep healthier and safer The program is conducted at night, and students learn how risks may increase as a result.
-Students are required to be aware and modify their behaviour to ensure injuries do not occur.
+Outcome Skill Elaboration Communicating To formulate strategies and make decisions in this program, students must learn, practise, adapt and apply effective verbal communication skills within their group.
+Preventing and managing conflict During the program there may be conflicts of interest and students will need to learn to suspend negative judgements or defend their ideas in an assertive manner.
+Interpersonal skills Cooperating and collaborating in groups Students learn how to establish group goals and share responsibility and workloads to ensure objectives of the program are met.
+Leading, initiating and facilitating Some students will need to adopt a leadership role, which includes organising and managing others, facilitating group decision making and promoting positive group cooperation.
+Knowledge and understandings Ways to keep healthier and safer The program is conducted at night and students learn how risks may increase as a result.
+Students are required to assess possible risks and modify their behaviour to ensure accidents do not occur.